 The Band-of-Investment (BOI) Method.
 The BOI method uses mortgage debt financing information to estimate a capitalization rate by weighting the fractional rates of mortgages and equity.
-Since Farm Credit of Florida is the major agricultural real estate lender in Florida, it would be appropriate to use their typical loan to value ratio and interest rate in the mortgage portion of this method.
+Since Farm Credit of Florida is the major agricultural real estate lender in Florida, it is appropriate to use their typical loan to value ratio and interest rate in the mortgage portion of this method.
 The equity rate can be obtained by comparing equity yields on similar risk investments; or it may be calculated as shown below using a mortgage constant.
 In the equations that follow, the average of January 20-year fixed bond rates from the Federal Farm Credit Banks Funding Corporation (FFCBFC) in conjunction with the mortgage constant are used to represent the equity yield rate or the rate required to attract an investor to this type of investment.
-FFCBFC bond rates may be obtained from farmcreditfunding.com.
+FFCBFC bond rates may be obtained from www.farmcreditfunding.com.

-The BOI is a straightforward calculation built from four different components.
-These components include the loan-to-value (LTV) ratio, the prevailing interest on debt financing, the expected return on equity, and a mortgage constant.
+The BOI is a straightforward calculation built from four different components:

+- Loan-to-value (LTV) ratio

+- Prevailing interest on debt financing

+- Expected return on equity

+- A mortgage constant

 The LTV and typical interest rate are often set by the lending institution and the remainder becomes the equity portion of the valuation.
 These components are combined to calculate a capitalization rate as shown in the following table.
 An example of the BOI capitalization rate calculation is provided in addendum A.

-Band-of-Investment Capitalization Rate Calculation $MR_m + ER_e = R_o$ Where: М = Loan-to-value ratio (LTV) R m = Mortgage constant (calculated using the annual percentage rate (APR) and available loan funds) Е = Required equity percentage of the loan (1 - LTV) Re = Equity yield rate (mortgage constant plus the FFCBFC January 20-year bond rate) Ro = BOI capitalization rate
+В and-of-Investment Capitalization Rate Calculation $MR_m + ER_e = R_o$ Where: М = Loan-to-value ratio (LTV) R m = Mortgage constant (calculated using the annual percentage rate (APR) and available loan funds) E = Required equity percentage of the loan (1 - LTV) Re = Equity yield rate (mortgage constant plus the FFCBFC January 20- year bond rate) Ro = BOI capitalization rate